Work Process Dance About

 2. Mind Map

 The mind map is one of the most important factors of my process.
-Drawing back to this idea of my mind on 3000, mind mapping allows me to get disorganized thoughts out onto paper.
-I am essentailly allowing myself to write as many words I can think of until I can’t anymore.
 For me mind mapping can allow for the introduction of concepts, but it can also just be a space to release any rudimentary ideas.

 3. Naming